 - Stone Age people in the Russian region sometimes built their shelters from mammoth bones.

 - Women of the New Stone Age (Neolithic) had much more powerful and stronger arms than the present-day elite women athletes.

-- Ggantija megalithic temples in the Gozo island of Malta are of the oldest megalithic temples date backs to the New Stone Age (approximately 3600 to 2500 BC).
+- Ggantija megalithic temples in the Gozo island of Malta are of the oldest megalithic temples that date back to the New Stone Age (approximately 3600 to 2500 BC).

-- Sweet Track in England is an ancient trackway date backs to 3,800 BC, the New Stone Age, which is the known oldest engineered carriageway or roadway of the world.
+- Sweet Track in England is an ancient trackway that dates backs to 3,800 BC, the New Stone Age, which is the known oldest engineered carriageway or roadway of the world.

-- That were the people of the late Stone Age (Neolithic) who started weaving (the action of fabric formation) and pottery formation.
+- Those were the people of the Late Stone Age (Neolithic) who started weaving (the action of fabric formation) and pottery formation.